MicrosoftDocs/windows-ai-docs/docs/custom-operators/IMLOperatorKernel.md

 # IMLOperatorKernel interface

 Implemented by custom operator kernels.
-A factory which creates interfaces of this interface is supplied when registering custom operator kernels using [IMLOperatorRegistry::RegisterOperatorKernel](IMLOperatorRegistry_RegisterOperatorKernel.md).
+A factory which creates instances of this interface is supplied when registering custom operator kernels using [IMLOperatorRegistry::RegisterOperatorKernel](IMLOperatorRegistry_RegisterOperatorKernel.md).

 ## Methods